Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves

 By using a single geometry, we isolate the hemodynamic effects caused by changes in valve morphology prior to the onset of remodeling.
-A fully-passive, elastic, fiber-based model aortic valve is incorporated, which proved highly robust in previous FSI studies \cite{kaiser2020designbased}.
+A fully-passive, elastic, fiber-based model aortic valve is incorporated, which proved highly robust in previous FSI studies \cite{kaiser2020designbased} and has been validated by direct comparisons to experimental data \cite{kaiser2021validation}.
 Four models were constructed: a healthy, normal tricuspid valve, and three bicuspid valve morphologies: a bicuspid valve with LC/RC fusion, RC/NC fusion and NC/LC fusion.
 All models have the same geometry and material properties, barring cusp fusion, which is modeled by mathematically forcing points along the free edge of the leaflets to coincide.
 A qualitative and quantitative analysis of hemodynamics is presented.
 Connections between hemodynamics and the physiology and etiology of aortic dilation and aneurysm formulation are discussed.
 Code for model generation and FSI simulations is available at \url{github.com/alexkaiser/heart_valves}.
 To our knowledge, this is the first systematic comparison of hemodynamics in a patient-specific model generated by a normal tricuspid valve compared to all common bicuspid valve variants, keeping all other conditions fixed.